-There's no right or wrong approach to point of purchase display.
+There's no right or wrong approach to POP display.
 Its efficiency doesn't only rely on how spectacular it is.
 When done well, even the simplest effort can come with many tangible and intangible benefits, short and long-term.

 display introduces a brand and its story to new customers

-connect on your own terms to acquire prospects and maintain a relationship with them
+a display connects on your own terms to acquire prospect clients and maintain a relationship with them

-provide invaluable information on a product, orient choice and inspire
+a display provides invaluable information on a product, directs choice and inspires

-let prospects fully experience a product and allow the ability to make an informed, confident purchase
+displays let prospects fully experience an article and allow the ability to make an informed, confident purchase

 they can be set up exactly where you want them to be, or in high trafficked areas, such as the ‘fast track’ or the checkout zone

-Often considered as the final scene of the shopping journey, display can drive consumer preference for product and brand.
-After an instore activation, brands will enjoy increased awareness and continue to deliver results in the longer term.
+Often considered as the final scene of the shopping journey, a display drives consumer preference for product and brand.
+After an instore campaign, brands will enjoy increased awareness and continue to deliver sales in the longer term.